 Women in these regions are often uneducated about sexual diseases and subjected to sexual violence.
 And while resources may be scarce, there are many programs that offer condoms to these women.
 But they don't always help, as the man has to be willing to wear it.
 Making matters worse, a woman is almost twice as likely to be infected by HIV after sex with an infected man than vice-versa.

-"[Microbicides] are a way for a woman to control HIV and other disease transmission without a man's knowledge," said Dr. Christine Mauck, senior medical advisor at Conrad, a leading institution in testing various microbicides.
+"[Microbicides] are a way for a woman to control HIV and other disease transmissions without a man's knowledge," said Dr. Christine Mauck, senior medical advisor at Conrad, a leading institution in testing various microbicides.

 There are three microbicides currently in late-stage studies for FDA approval.